csscuwa/minutes/2023/2023-04-03_CSSC_Meeting_Minutes.md

 - Crowdstrike event
 - Sort out details with Crowdstrike and emails

-# Agenda 4: Club Identity Concerns

-- Finding a possible niche for the club to stand out?
-- Hendrik brings up tech union

-# Agenda 5: 2 New OCMs added
+# Agenda 4: 2 New OCMs added

 - Ralf
 - Krish